 You have an established network

 if you’re currently freelancing part-time or still in the process of deciding if full-time freelancing is right for you, start preparing yourself by making an effort to build your network now before you’re in the position to really need it.
-If you’re unsure of where to start, see our article Networking Tips for the Busy Designer.
+If you’re unsure of where to start, see our article on effective networking.

 You want more variety in your work